 Remember that the value in the middleman comes from smoothing out the process for buyers.
 Don’t let AI or machine learning to do that for you.

 Automotive sales is a three-legged stool: marketing, sales process and inventory.
 Dealers focus a lot on marketing and inventory but more often than not, sales process goes by the wayside.
 Sales process is messy.
 It’s hard to measure.
 It requires constant training and problem solving.
 Do it.
 It’s worth it.
 Sales process improvements reduce buyer frustration and improve dealership profitability.
 (Our sales optimization system, Tap, which supports better sales process adherence helps dealers improve their close rates by an average of 41%).

 Understand that you can be and need to be better.
 Disrupt your own organization before someone else does it for you.
 If you need to a lesson in how to manage this process, I learned this incredible exercise a few years ago for ways to find quick, creative and disruptive wins to build a better customer experience.
-I shared this exercise at my NADA session and I'm happy to share it with you if you fill out the form below or send me an email at [email protected] with "NADA exercise" as the subject line.
+I'm happy to share it with you if you fill out the form below or send me an email at [email protected] with "Disruption exercise" as the subject line.

 The exercise changed my life and has been instrumental in identifying areas where we can significantly improve our process and experience.
 I think you will find it helpful as well.